-Licensee shall provide notice to the Board, as required under Part B, Item 10, in advance of using fresh Water for domestic camp use and industrial purposes during the Operations Phase of the Project in amounts and from the sources described in Table 3, or from sources otherwise approved by the Board in writing.
+Licensee shall provide notice to the Board, as required under Part B, Item 10, in advance of using fresh Water for domestic camp use and industrial purposes during the Operations Phase of the Project in amounts and from the sources described in Table 3, or in volumes and from sources otherwise approved by the Board in writing.
 In addition to the source-specific limits prescribed in the Table 3, the Licensee is authorized to withdraw up to nine hundred and sixty-seven (967) cubic metres of water per day, to a maximum of three hundred and fifty- three thousand (353,000) cubic metres of Water annually, during the Operations Phase of the Project.

 Table 3: Water Use for Domestic and Industrial Purposes during Project Operations Phase